How to Choose the Best Sandpaper for Wood: Grit and Grain Explained Skip to content

 Choosing the best sandpaper includes the following factors to consider:

-WOOD TYPE
+1. WOOD TYPE

 The wood type or type of wood being sanded is an essential factor to consider when choosing the best sandpaper, as different wood species have varying levels of hardness, grain structure, and density.
 Hardwoods, including oak and maple, are denser and need more powerful abrasives and a more gradual movement through grits to get a smooth and even finish without clogging sandpaper or causing excessive stress.
 On the other hand, softer woods like pine and cedar can cause scratching and be sanded more rapidly, usually requiring softer grits and a gentle touch to prevent deep marks.

-OPEN COAT VS CLOSED COAT
+2. OPEN COAT VS. CLOSED COAT

 Closed-coat sandpaper, on the other hand, contains abrasive grains that are closely packed together and cover almost the whole backing surface.
 This pattern offers a high concentration of cutting points, which makes it suitable for sanding tougher materials and getting a fine finish because there are more grains to provide a smoother surface.
 Closed-coat sandpaper easily gets clogged when sanding softwoods with sticky finishes.

-GRADUALLY INCREASING GRIT
+3. GRADUALLY INCREASING GRIT

 To attain the required smoothness, begin with a coarser grit to eliminate flaws and then progressively advance to finer grits.
 To prevent scratches, avoid skipping too many grits.
 Generally speaking, each stage should raise the grit by no more than around 50%.

-STEARATED SANDPAPER
+4. STEARATED SANDPAPER

-SANDING WITH THE GRAIN
+5. SANDING WITH THE GRAIN

-A crucial factor to consider when selecting sandpaper is sanding with the grains, a popular woodworking method that has a big impact on the final appearance of a project.
-Here the term grain refers to the direction wherein the wood fibers run naturally.
+A crucial factor to consider when selecting sandpaper is sanding with the grain, a popular woodworking method that has a big impact on the final appearance of a project.
+Here, the term grain refers to the direction in wherein the wood fibers run naturally.
 To minimize the amount of visible scratches, sand parallel to these fibers instead of sanding across them.
 To guarantee a polished and superior finish, this method should be used all the way through the sanding process, particularly in the final grits.

-By having an appropriate understanding of different types of abrasive grains and the purpose of different grit sizes, you can select the best sandpaper for all your woodworking projects which results in a professional finish.
+By having an appropriate understanding of different types of abrasive grains and the purpose of different grit sizes, you can select the best sandpaper for all your woodworking projects, which results in a professional finish.